 A glaze is a thin, semi-transparent layer of paint.
-Glazing is a popular technique in oil painting, where glazes are applied on top of an opaque layer of paint which has been allowed to dry.
+Glazing is a popular technique in oil painting, where glazes are applied on top of an opaque layer of paint that has been allowed to dry.

 When there are multiple layers of glazes, the colors optically blend as if they were all combined, without the pigments actually mixing.
 This creates interesting effects which are very effective for portrait painting.

 As there are many layers of paint, care needs to be taken in relation to the fat over lean rule.
-Each subsequent layer of paint should have more oil then the prior layer to avoid cracking in the paint.
+Each subsequent layer of paint should have more oil than the prior layer to avoid cracking in the paint.
 This is because whilst oil paint may be dry to the touch, it may not be completely dry.

 Many painters use both thin glazes and thick, impasto brushwork to create variance in the painting.
 The impasto areas would appear pushed forward in the painting compared to the softer glazes.